Coherent multi-spin exchange coupling in a quantum-dot spin chain: Introduction

 \section{Introduction}

 A unique and valuable feature of electron-spin qubits in quantum dots~\cite{Loss1998,Kane1998} is the voltage-controlled nearest-neighbor Heisenberg exchange coupling.
-Exchange coupling results from the interplay of the electronic confinement potential and the Pauli exclusion principle, which prevents any two electrons from having the same quantum numbers.
-On a basic level, exchange enables two-~\cite{Loss1998,DiVincenzo2000ExchangeQC,Nowack2011SwapGate,Zajac2017CNot} and three-qubit gates~\cite{Gullans2019Toffoli} for single-spin qubits.
-Exchange also allows rapid and high-fidelity initialization and readout of pairs of spins.
-As a result, exchange coupling underlies the operation of electron spin qubits consisting of two~\cite{Petta2005STQubit,Foletti2009}, three ~\cite{Laird2010ExchangeOnly,Medford2013ExchangeOnly,Eng2014,Shim2016}, or more~\cite{Russ2018ExchangeOnly} electrons.
+Heisenberg exchange coupling results from the interplay of the electronic confinement potential, the Coulomb interaction, and the antisymmetric nature of the electronic wavefunctions under particle exchange.
+On a basic level, exchange coupling enables two-~\cite{Loss1998,DiVincenzo2000ExchangeQC,Nowack2011SwapGate,Zajac2017CNot} and three-qubit gates~\cite{Gullans2019Toffoli} for single-spin qubits.
+Exchange coupling also allows rapid and high-fidelity initialization and readout of pairs of spins.
+As a result, exchange coupling underlies the operation of electron spin qubits consisting of two~\cite{Petta2005STQubit,Foletti2009}, three ~\cite{Laird2010ExchangeOnly,Medford2013ExchangeOnly,Shi2012,Kim2014,Eng2014,Shim2016}, or more~\cite{Sala2017,Russ2018ExchangeOnly,Sala2019} electrons.
 Superexchange~\cite{Baart2016S,Malinowski2019} in multi-electron systems and extended exchange-coupled spin chains can enable new forms of quantum-information transfer ~\cite{Bose2003SpinChain,Bose2007} and the generation of many-body entangled states~\cite{Friesen2007SpinBus}.
-Recent experiments exploiting pulsed exchange in spin chains point to the feasibility of these proposals~\cite{Kandel2019SpinTransfer}.
+Recent experiments exploiting pulsed exchange coupling in spin chains point to the feasibility of these proposals~\cite{Kandel2019SpinTransfer}.
 Heisenberg spin chains are also predicted to generate non-equilibrium quantum phenomena~\cite{Barnes2016MBL,Barnes2019TimeCrystal}.

-Until now, a spin chain with multiple independently adjustable exchange couplings has not been demonstrated in semiconductor quantum dots.
-Recently, several technological advances, including overlapping gate architectures~\cite{Angus2007,Zajac2015OverlapGates,Zajac2016Scalable}, barrier-controlled exchange coupling~\cite{Martins2016SymmetricExchange,Reed2016}, and virtual gates~\cite{Baart2016,Hensgens2017,Volk2019VirtualGates,Mills2019Computer} have combined to make this a possibility.
-In this work, we synthesize these results to demonstrate coherent multi-spin exchange in a GaAs quadruple quantum dot array.
-As discussed further below, a significant challenge is the nonlinear and nonlocal dependence of the exchange couplings in quantum-dot arrays on the confinement gate voltages, which we show results from electronic wavefunction shifts during exchange pulses.